-Food photography has gained popularity thanks to social media – people love sharing their meals no matter where they’re eating.
+Food photography is popular thanks to social media – people love sharing their meals.

-Being at home is no different as the opportunity still exists to share your #lockdownlunch with the world.
+Use the opportunity to share your #lockdownlunch with the world.

-Creatively arranged food makes food photography look best.
-Placing the plate on a timber chopping board sitting on the table add more depth and interest.
+Creatively arranged food makes food shots look best.
+Placing the plate on a timber chopping board sitting on the table add more interest.

 16. Create a Personal Documentary

-Something we take for granted and makes for a simple activity while stuck at home is to document your daily routine from your point of view.
+While stuck at home, document your daily routine from your point of view.

-Photograph your day while you work or relax, wash the dog, check the letterbox or even butter your bread – take photos of a few things or everything.
+Photograph your working day, check the letterbox or butter your toast – take photos of everything.

-The final photo brings the series full-circle with a shot of your bedside clock just before you go to sleep.
+The final photo shoot completes the series with a shot of your bedside clock at bedtime.
 Publish this series in your blog post with regular updates.